 Insurance carriers need agile absence management software in order to adapt in real-time when new leave legislation goes into effect.
 In this blog, you’ll learn about recent amendments to leave laws in Illinois and Iowa and how FINEOS is helping carriers remain in compliance.

-The latest changes to the following laws in Illinois and Iowa reflect current trends of broadening existing entitlements, including expanding coverage by adding additional public health reasons, still at the forefront of the minds of legislators.
+The latest changes to the following laws in Illinois and Minnesota reflect current trends of broadening existing entitlements, including expanding coverage by adding additional public health reasons, still at the forefront of the minds of legislators.
 Additionally, legislators continue to push the boundaries in expanding the coverage of allowable family members, including individuals who, in the employee’s discretion, have relationships akin to family.